postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 1. In the `logging/processes` section, set to `true` the processes for which logging should be enabled:
     * `Compiler`: the compile-time process.
-    * `Rider`: the design-time Roslyn process running under Rider.
+    * `Rider`: the design-time Roslyn process of the Rider IDE.
     * `DevEnv`: the UI process of Visual Studio (note that there is no aspect code running in this process).
     * `RoslynCodeAnalysisService`: the design-time Roslyn process running under Visual Studio (this is where the aspect code runs).
 2. In the `logging/trace` section, set to `true` the categories for which logging should be enabled.
-To enable logging for everything, enable the `*` category.
+To enable logging for everything, allow the `*` category.

-<<< In the next example, logging is enabled for the compiler process for all categories.
+<<< In the following example, logging is enabled for the compiler process for all categories.

 ```json